Jonathan Majors sentenced to domestic violence counseling for assaulting ex-girlfriend

 The judge granted a full protective order for Grace Jabbari, Majors' ex, at Monday's sentencing.
 If Majors violates any terms of the sentencing, he faces a year in jail.

-The fallout from Majors' conviction of misdemeanor assault and harassment has proved to be much greater than any formal sentence.
+The fallout from Majors' conviction on misdemeanor assault and harassment has proved to be much greater than any formal sentence.

 Majors was caught on camera shoving Jabbari back inside an SUV on Canal Street in Lower Manhattan following a heated argument in March 2023.